ingo/ingo.github.io/_recipes/sf_sourdough_giraudo_s_recipe.md

 title: Giraudo's SF Sourdough
 ---

 This recipe yields two 875g loaves with a mild sour tang and a chewy crust.
 This is a classic San Francisco sourdough recipe, shared by Mike Giraudo and tested by a home baker.
 The recipe was followed to the letter, with the exception of kneading by hand instead of using a stand mixer.
-The result is a bread with a mild sour tang and a chewy crust.

 ### Ingredients